Analysis and numerical simulation of a generalized compressible Cahn-Hilliard-Navier-Stokes model with friction effects: Introduction

+We now review some of the literature about the numerical simulation of NSCH models.
 The numerical simulation of Model H for binary fluids with non-matching densities has been the subject of numerous works (see \eg~\cite{Hosseini-Isogeometric-2017} and references therein).
 However, in part due to its complexity, the numerical simulation of the compressible NSCH system has been less explored.
 A $C^0$ finite element numerical scheme for a variant of the quasi-compressible NSCH model proposed in~\cite{Lowengrub-quasi-incompressible-1998} has been proposed in~\cite{Guo-quasiNSCH-2014}.
-Around the same time, Giesselmann and Pryer~\cite{aki_quasi_2014, Giesselmann_2015_energy} designed a discontinuous Galerkin finite element scheme to simulate the quasi-incompressible NSCH system which preserves the total mass and the energy dissipation.
+Around the same time, Giesselmann and Pryer~\cite{aki_quasi_2014, Giesselmann_2015_energy} designed a discontinuous Galerkin finite element scheme to simulate the quasi-incompressible NSCH system which preserves the total mass and the dissipation of energy.
 A numerical method has also been proposed in~\cite{Quaolin-2020-compressible} in the case of constant mobility $b(c)$ and smooth polynomial potential $\psi(c)$.
-Furthermore, the system simulated in~\cite{Quaolin-2020-compressible} is a simplification of the compressible NSCH system since the pressure does not appear in the definition of the chemical potential $\mu$ in their system.
+However, the system simulated in~\cite{Quaolin-2020-compressible} is a simplification of the compressible NSCH system since the pressure does not appear in the definition of the chemical potential $\mu$ in their system.